gazoy/garethoyston.github.io/content/authors/admin/_index.md

 ## About Me

-Gareth John Oyston is a founder, engineer and educator.
+Gareth John Oyston is a founder, engineer, educator, and trader.
 His interests include education, computing and general engineering.
 He founded International Physics Teacher and Crypto Trading School to effectively help educate masses, while developing/researching novel indicators/models/algorithms, and attempting to find new ways to innovate in the area of EdTech.